gameboy9/FF4FabulGauntlet/README.md

 - Albeoris - author of Memoria for the Pixel Remaster, which really helped me create this randomizer
 - Silvris - Creating the FF4 version of Memoria
 ## Beta helpers
-(These have either reported bugs or offered an improvement that was implemented)
+(These have either reported bugs or offered an improvement that was implemented during the 0.x phase)
 - Invenerable
 - LQFleury14
 - Eatitup_86